 Until artist Weeks Hall donated Shadows-on-the-Teche to the National Trust for Historic Preservation in 1958, the New Iberia property had been in the Weeks family since the original Spanish land grant in 1792.

 Sugar planters David and Mary Weeks built Shadows-on-the-Teche, a Greek Revival house in New Iberia, on the Spanish land grant given in 1792 to David Weeks’s father.
-The house was constructed by their slaves under the supervision of local carpenter James Bedell and mason Jeremiah Clark.
-Weeks chose to live in New Iberia because it was less isolated than his large holdings farther south, on what is now known as Weeks Island, where around 200 slaves worked the family’s sugar plantation.
+The house was constructed by enslaved people owned by the Weeks family under the supervision of local carpenter James Bedell and mason Jeremiah Clark.
+Weeks chose to live in New Iberia because it was less isolated than his large holdings farther south, on what is now known as Weeks Island, where around 200 enslaved people worked the family’s sugar plantation.

 Adapted from Karen Kingsley’s Buildings of Louisiana, part of the Buildings of the United States series commissioned by the Society of Architectural Historians (www.sah.org) and published by Oxford University Press.